hashicorp/terraform-provider-hcp/docs/resources/log_streaming_destination.md

 Required:

 - `endpoint` (String) The Splunk Cloud endpoint to send logs to.
-- `token` (String) The authentication token that will be used by the platform to access Splunk Cloud.
+- `token` (String, Sensitive) The authentication token that will be used by the platform to access Splunk Cloud.